An IP you can transfer between servers

 You may order a new server if server A isn't powerful enough to support your projects.
 Here it is described as server B, with fixed IP B.

 You need to make copies of your projects and configuration files from server A to B. Then...

-Your projects are configured on Failover IP Z, routed to server A. You can perform regular copies of your projects between the servers.
+Your projects are configured on failover IP Z, routed to server A. You can regularly copy your projects from server A to B.

-When the A server is repaired, you copy your data from server B to A. Then you change the routing of Failover IP for B to A. As a result all services work on the A server again.
+When you have repaired server A, you copy your data from server B to A. Then you reroute failover IP Z back to server A. All your services will once again work on server A.

-3) Hosting of several projects
+Hosting multiple projects

 If you host multiple websites, you can host them on server A by using two failover IPs.
 Some of your websites will be hosted on failover IP Y and the rest on failover IP Z.

 When server A doesn't have enough power to manage the wesites on both failover IPs: Y and Z, you can order another server (server B) and route failover IP Z to server B. Server A will then only host failover IP Y's websites, which will reduce the load and improve performance.